collective/collective.html2blocks/README.md

 </div>

-**collective.html2blocks** helps with migrations from old Plone versions to Volto.
+**collective.html2blocks** helps with migrations from old Plone versions -- and other CMS -- to Volto.